 Having a renters insurance policy is crucial in case you fall victim to fire, theft, or a guest is injured on your property.
 That’s because it helps protects you from legal and medical costs and in most cases, will replace your damaged or stolen belongings.
 We’ve done the research for you to help answer questions you might have about Arizona renters insurance.

-On average, renters in Virginia pay $158 per year for rental insurance—which works out to just over $13 monthly.
-That’s 16% less than the national average for renters insurance premiums.
+On average, renters in Virginia pay $158 per year for their renters insurance policies, which works out to just over $13 monthly.
+That’s 16% less than the national average cost for renters insurance premiums.
 Based on the minimum wage in Virginia, you would only have to clock in 22 hours to earn enough money for coverage for an entire year.

 Take a look around your apartment.
 If you added up the cost of everything it may surprise you the net worth of what you own.
 If your possessions are lost in a fire, during a burglary, or other covered incident, you’ll be glad to have renters insurance to help pay for the cost of replacing.

-In 2012 alone, Virginia had 29,511 burglary reported.
+In 2012 alone, Virginia had 29,511 burglaries reported.
 Whether you’ve been a victim of burglary or not, there’s no denying the financial relief that renters insurance can provide in such a situation.
 In addition to helping pay to replace your stolen things, renters insurance also protects your belongings if they are damaged as a result of fire, smoke, or other covered event.
-Plus, if someone is injured in your rental, renters insurance may help pay for their medical expenses.
+Plus, if someone is injured in your rental, the liability coverage in your renters insurance may help pay for their medical expenses.
 In a perfect world you’d never end up in such a position, but in reality, you might.
-From the Chesapeake Bay to the Appalachian Mountains, our advice is the same—wherever you live in Virginia, you need the protection of renters insurance.
+From the Chesapeake Bay to the Appalachian Mountains, our advice is the same wherever you live in Virginia, you need the protection of renters insurance.

-Even though renters insurance is already very affordable, there are discounts you can qualify for.
-When comparing companies, see if you are eligible for the following popular discounts:
+Even though the cost of renters insurance coverage is already very affordable, there are discounts you can qualify for.
+When comparing renters insurance companies, see if you are eligible for the following popular discounts:

 - Multi-Policy: Bundle auto or another insurance plan with renters insurance and save.